Virginia Workers Compensation Lawyer

 What to Do Immediately After a Workplace Injury

-If you become injured on the job, you should seek to have your injury evaluated as soon as possible.
+If you become injured on the job, you should seek to have your work related injury evaluated as soon as possible.
 If the situation is an emergency, you should consider calling 911 immediately.

 You will then want to report the accident to your employer as soon as possible.
 In Virginia, you have 30 days to inform them.
 However, the sooner you let them know, the better.
-You should then meet with an attorney to obtain the most optimal results from your workers’ compensation claim
+You should then meet with workers compensation attorneys to obtain the most optimal results from your workers’ compensation claim.

-Keep in mind that there is a statute of limitations for workers’ compensation claims — two years from the date of your injury unless you have experienced an occupational disease.
+Keep in mind that there is a statute of limitations for workers’ compensation claims — two years from the date of your work related injury unless you have experienced an occupational disease.

 For occupational diseases, the time limit is two years from the time you were informed of the disease and within five years of the last time you were exposed to the disease-causing work.